- Faculty & Staff

 - News & Events

-Professor of Practice, Ph.D., University of Bordeaux, France, 2001.
+Senior Professor of Practice, Ph.D., University of Bordeaux, France, 2001.
 Bursting activity and its synchronization in the hypothalamic magnocellular neurons.
 Study focuses on neuronal circuits ending on these neurons that may control their electrical pattern and therefore their hormonal release.
 Intracellular patch-clamp recordings in brain slice preparation and immunocytochemical techniques are used.
-Dr. Boudaba teaches CELL 1030, Heredity and Society, CELL 1035, Heredity and Society Laboratory, CELL 2115, General Biology Laboratory, and CELL 4110/6110, Cells and Tissues.
+Dr. Boudaba teaches CELL 1030, Heredity and Society, CELL 1035, Heredity and Society Laboratory, CELL 2115, General Biology Laboratory, and CELL 4110/6110, Human Histology.

-Chair in Cell and Molecular Biology and Professor, Yahoo!
-Founder Chair in Science and Engineering, Recipient, Provost’s Award for Excellence in Research and Scholarship, 2005, Ph.D., University of Iowa, 1993.
+Chair in Cell and Molecular Biology and Professor, The John L. and Mary Wright Ebaugh Chair in Science and Engineering, Recipient, Provost’s Award for Excellence in Research and Scholarship, 2005, Ph.D., University of Iowa, 1993.
 Molecular mechanisms and genetic control of vertebrate organogenesis.
 We are particularly interested in the roles of growth factors and transcription factors in craniofacial and cardiac development and congenital defects.
 We use a combination of in vivo genetic modifications and in vitro experimental approaches to address fundamental questions in the development of tooth, palate and heart.
 Dr. Chen teaches CELL 4160/6160, Developmental Biology, CELL 4780/6780, Developmental Genetics.

 Professor, Gerald and Flora Jo Mansfield Piltz Professorship in Cancer Research.
 Research fields: Molecular biology of breast cancer progression and therapeutic resistance.
 Signal transduction mediated by the EGFR-family.
 Regulation of gene expression in schizophrenia.
 Molecular alterations associated with brain injury.
 Micro RNA function in development and disease.
 Mouse models of neural and breast development.